SchemaPlus/schema_plus/README.md

 Are you interested in contributing to schema_plus?
 Thanks!

 Schema_plus has a full set of rspec tests.  [travis-ci](http://travis-ci.org/SchemaPlus/schema_plus) runs the tests on the full matrix of supported versions of ruby, rails, and db adapters.
-But you can also test all or some part of the matrix locally before you push your changes.
-Here's what you need to know:
+But you can also test all or some part of the matrix locally before you push your changes, using

-#### Required environment:

-*  You must have one of [chruby](https://github.com/postmodern/chruby),) [rbenv](https://github.com/sstephenson/rbenv) or [rvm](http://rvm.io) installed and working.
-Within it, have available whichever ruby versions you want to test.
-The default set is MRI 1.9.3, 2.1.3, and jruby

-* Of course you must have installed whichever databases you want to test.
-The default set is: PostgreSQL, MySQL, and SQLite3.

-* For PostgreSQL and MySQL the tests need a db user with permissions to create and access databases: The default username used by the specs is 'schema_plus' for both PostgreSQL and MySQL; you can change them via:

-        $ export POSTGRESQL_DB_USER = pgusername
-        $ export MYSQL_DB_USER = mysqlusername

-* For PostgreSQL and MySQL you must explicitly create the databases used by the tests:

-        $ rake create_databases  # creates both postgresql & mysql
-           OR
-        $ rake postgresql:create_databases
-        $ rake mysql:create_databases

-#### Running the tests

-The tests are run via a script in the repo root.
-Its args are documented by

-     $ ./runspecs --help
+    $ schema_dev rspec

-By default it runs on a matrix of postgresql, mysql2, and sqlite3, for all rubies and all versions of rails.
-But the matrix options `--db`, `--ruby`, and `--rails` options let you limit those.
-The `--quick` option runs on just one set: postgresql, rails 4.1 and ruby 2.1.0.
-The `--full` option adds the mysql adapter to the set (in addition to mysql2 adapter).

-* Install gem dependencies for the sets you'll be testing:

-		 $ ./runspecs [matrix options] --install   # runs 'bundle install' for all sets e.g.
-		 $ ./runspecs --db 'posgresql' --ruby '2.1.0' --rails '4.0 4.1' --install

-* Run all the tests:

-	     $ ./runspecs [matrix options]  # runs rspec for each set in the matrix e.g.
-		 $ ./runspecs --db 'posgresql' --ruby '2.1.0' --rails '4.0 4.1'

-  Code coverage information will be in coverage/index.html -- it should be at 100% coverage if you're running against all databases.

-* To run rspec on just a limited set of specs, you can do:

-		$ ./runspecs [matrix options] --rspec -- [rspec args] e.g.
-		$ ./runspecs --quick --rspec -- spec/migration_spec.rb -e 'default name'

-Contributions to making the testing process itself easier and better will also be gratefully accepted!
+For more details, see the [schema_dev](https://github.com/SchemaPlus/schema_dev) README.